Atrioventricular nodal reentrant tachycardia (AVNRT)

 Treatment of the AVNRT

 The acute treatment of AV nodal reentrant tachycardia is based on decrease AV conduction to stop the arrhythmia.

 Initially, vagal maneuvers should be attempted (massage of the carotid sinus or valsalva maneuver).

 If it fails, adenosine IV may be used at successive doses of 6 mg and 12 mg.
-Adenosine is a very short acting drug (6 seconds) and causes transient AV block which may interrupts tachycardia.
+Adenosine has a vary short half-live (6 seconds) and causes transient AV block which may interrupts tachycardia.
 It is contraindicated in asthmatic patientes, in pulmonary hypertension and in acute coronary syndrome.

 Adenosine must be administered by experienced medical personnel, and the patient must be monitored at all times.
 A prolonged electrocardiographic recording is recommended during the seconds after its administration to record the interruption of the tachycardia.

 In case adenosine is not effective, beta-blockers, diltiazem or verapamil may be administered.

 Patients should be instructed in the use of vagal maneuvers to end tachycardia.
 Beta-blockers or verapamil may be used chronically to prevent events.

 Catheter ablation of the slow pathway is the definitive treatment of AVNRT, with a success rate of over 95% in most experienced centers.